Inverse Vertical Labret Piercing FAQ By APP Piercers in NYC

 Yes, but jewelry placement may need adjustments to ensure a proper fit and comfortable wear.

-No, an inverse vertical labret piercing should not touch your teeth, as it exits below the lip rather than inside the mouth.
+No, when perfomred and placed correctly, an inverse vertical labret piercing should not touch your teeth, however, it is possible when done poorly or unprofessionally.